Yoast/wordpress-seo/readme.txt

 = 17.4 =
 Release Date: October 19th, 2021

+Yoast SEO 17.4 is out today!
+This release comes with several fixes and enhancements to help database performance on larger sites by cleaning up data and streamlining retrieval.
+Happy updating!
+Read more about what's new in Yoast SEO 17.4 in [our release post](https://yoa.st/release-17-4)!

 Enhancements:

 * Improves two queries used to determine whether or not a site has been fully processed using our SEO data optimization.
 This should prevent potential slowdowns in extremely large sites.